Mortgage Sorter

 Conveyancing is the legal work involved in buying and selling a home.
 It would normally be done either by a solicitor or a licenced conveyancer.

-As a buyer you need to have one or the other for the sellers/vendors Estate Agent to contact immediately your offer is accepted so try to have one lined up before you get to this stage.
+As a buyer you need to have one or the other for the sellers/vendors Estate Agent to contact immediately after your offer is accepted so try to have one lined up before you get to this stage.

 Read more about conveyancing / property legal work